Skip to content

 metaxy list features

-$ metaxy list features
+metaxy list features [OPTIONS]

 metaxy metadata